Business Trial Group Wins $400K FINRA Arbitration Award

-Not only did the FINRA arbitration panel find that Sterne Agee was liable to Ms. Grey for $400,000.00, but they denied Mr. Grey’s claims against Ms. Grey in their entirety.
+Not only did the FINRA arbitration panel find that Sterne Agee was liable to Ms. Grey for $400,000.00 (a majority of Ms. Grey’s lost retirement funds), but they denied Mr. Grey’s claims against Ms. Grey in their entirety.
 This result is particularly notable because FINRA arbitration tends to favor brokerages.
 In fact, Claimants, like Ms. Grey, are awarded no damages at all in approximately 60 percent of cases.

 “We’re pleased the arbitrators saw through the noise and held Sterne Agee accountable for Ms. Grey’s losses,” said BTG attorney William B. Lewis.
 “At every turn, Sterne Agee refused to take responsibility for its errors in allowing Ms. Grey’s vital retirement funds to slip under its nose and into Mr. Grey’s pockets.
 The arbitration panel heard all of the evidence and reached a just result.”